From Parking Lot to Pew: Turning Building Users into Worshipers

 About Author

-Kay Kotan is the founder of You Unlimited.
-A credentialed coach, church consultant, speaker, and author, she is a former Director of the Center for Vitality for the Arkansas Annual Conference of the United Methodist Church and served on the Missouri Conference's Healthy Church Initiative Executive Team.
-She is coauthor with Phil Schroeder of Launching Leaders (Market Square Books, 2019), available at Cokesbury and Market Square Books.
-Her book with coauthor Blake Bradford, Impact!
-Reclaiming the Call of Lay Ministry (Market Square Publishing Company, 2018), is available at Cokesbury and Amazon.
+Kay Kotan is the founder of You Unlimited, a credentialed coach, church consultant, speaker, and the author or coauthor of more than 35 books.
+She is a former Director of the Center for Vitality for the Arkansas Annual Conference of the United Methodist Church and served on the Missouri Conference's Healthy Church Initiative Executive Team.
+A recent book is Being the Church in a Post-Pandemic World: Game Changers for the Post-Pandemic Church (Market Square Publishing, 2021) available on Cokesbury and Amazon.